AP-Skill-Development-Corporation/VEMU-ECE-B-2022/README.md

   - Variables and different ways to initialize
   - Input and output formatting,type method and typecasting with example on each
   - Operators and its useages
-  - Conditional Statements (if) with sample on it
+  - Conditional Statements (if) with sample example on it

+## Day-03(03-03-2022):
+  - Conditional Statements with sample examples on each
+  - Control Statements (for) with sample examples on it